 Performance Testing

-Performance testing evaluates how the ERP system behaves under different workloads, including high user traffic and large data volumes.
-It ensures the system remains stable, responsive, and efficient during peak operational periods.
+Performance testing is a method used to assess the performance of the ERP system under various loads, such as high user volume and heavy data usage.
+It keeps the system stable, responsive, and efficient when it reaches its peak time.

 Integration Testing

-Integration testing ensures that the ERP system works seamlessly with other software, such as CRM, supply chain tools, and third-party applications.
-It verifies the accuracy and consistency of data flow across connected systems.
+Integration testing helps to guarantee that the ERP system can communicate with different software, such as CRM devices, supply chain software, and third-party applications.
+It checks the integrity and data dependability from one system to another.

 Security Testing